 At the end of the master’s program, the graduates should have acquired the necessary advanced skills, knowledge, and experience to:

-Diversity: Demonstrate clinical competency in their work diverse clients and show attitudes of openness and respect.
+- Diversity: Demonstrate clinical competency in their work with diverse clients and show attitudes of openness and respect.

-Identity: Obtain licensure as marriage and family therapist and become clinical fellows of AAMFT.
+- Identity: Obtain licensure as marriage and family therapists and become clinical fellows of AAMFT.

 Program of Study

 The program is composed of a minimum of five semesters of approved graduate study.
 The typical student will complete the program by following either a 2 year track (full-time, 5 to 6 semesters) or 3 year track (part-time, 8 semesters).
 A minimum of 60 semester hours is required.
 The program core provides educational preparation in ethical and legal issues, human growth and development, human sexuality, systems theory, diagnosis and treatment of mental illness, family therapy, couple therapy, assessment, and research.
 The clinical portion of the program provides supervised counseling experience working in the community with culturally diverse clients.

 Many faculty members are practitioners who bring real world experience into the classroom.
 Faculty members are selected to teach courses according to their expertise and emphasis is placed on practical application of concepts and theory.